krbabu1977/ace-mrm-compile-example./README.md

 ```

 ### Compile the application and message set using ibmint
+These instructions assume this repo has been cloned to `c:\Users\TrevorDolby\git\ace-mrm-compile-example`
+and should be adjusted accordingly for other locations.
 ```
 C:\Program Files\IBM\ACE\12.0.3.0>ibmint deploy --input-path c:\Users\TrevorDolby\git\ace-mrm-compile-example --output-work-directory c:\tmp\mrm-compile-work-dir
 BIP8434I: Compiling message set 'c:\Users\TrevorDolby\git\ace-mrm-compile-example\RecordMRMIssue'